12 more patients evacuated from Syria rebel enclave

 "Yesterday we evacuated 12 patients together with their family members, the majority of them are children," International Committee of the Red Cross spokeswoman Ingy Sedky said.

-"Most of them suffer from cancer, chronic diseases and heart diseases," she said, adding that the evacuees were transferred to Damascus.
+"Most of them suffer from cancer, chronic diseases and heart diseases," Sedky said, adding that the evacuees were transferred to Damascus.

 From the list of 500 urgent cases announced in November at least 16 have already died for lack of medical assistance.